-3.2.13.
-FORMAL RECONSIDERATION AND APPEAL
+3.2.14 FORMAL RECONSIDERATION AND APPEAL

 In the case of a negative recommendation concerning reappointment, promotion, tenure, or any combination of them, the applicant has the right to a formal reconsideration only at the level of the initial negative recommendation.
 An "initial" negative recommendation is defined as the first negative recommendation given for a particular reason.
-If a negative recommendation is subsequently given at a higher level for a different reason, it shall be considered an initial negative recommendation is first made, the applicant shall be informed, in writing, of the right to request a formal reconsideration.
+If a negative recommendation is subsequently given at a higher level for a different reason, it shall be considered an initial negative recommendation for the purpose of formal reconsideration.
+When a negative recommendation is first made, the applicant shall be informed, in writing, of the right to request a formal reconsideration.

 In order to exercise this right, the affected applicant must request the reconsideration in writing within ten University working days of receipt of notification of the negative recommendation.
 The request and any additional materials should be sent to the chair of the department/school committee or the person who made the initial negative recommendation.
-Upon receipt of the request for reconsideration, the chair of the department/school committee or the person who made the initial negative recommendation committee or the person who made the initial negative recommendation for the request for reconsideration to the Office of the Provost and Executive Vice President for Academic Affairs for the purpose of resetting the review calendar for the applicant.
+Upon receipt of the request for reconsideration, the chair of the department/school committee or the person who made the initial negative recommendation must send a copy of the request for reconsideration to the Office of the Provost and Executive Vice President for Academic Affairs for the purpose of resetting the review calendar for the applicant.
 The department/school committee or the person who made the initial negative recommendation shall complete the reconsideration within ten university working days of having received the request for reconsideration.
 The applicant and all participants of previous levels of review shall be notified, in writing, of the decision reached, and the letter of reconsideration with additional submitted material and the reconsideration decision will be forwarded along with the dossier to the individual responsible for the next level of review.